joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 Now, a major downside of tightening our definition of a computer is that it is much less obvious what an appropriate definition is.
-Our original definition was that anything is a computer as long as we can make a mapping from physical states to abstract states of a Turing machine.
+Our original definition was that anything is a computer as long as we can make a mapping from physical states to the abstract states of a Turing machine.
 This definition has the virtues of being precise and objective.
 I can tell you my mapping and then you can look at the system and say with certainty whether or not it is computing a given Turing machine.
-But if we try to tighten this definition by requiring, for instance, that the mapping be "simple," then we will lose precision in the definition, because what constitutes a "simple" encoding?
+But if we try to tighten this definition by requiring, for instance, that the mapping be "simple," then we will lose objectivity in the definition, because there's no clear metric for what constitutes a simple encoding.

-But let's make sure we understand what we give up when we accept our original definition of a computer.
+But let's make sure we understand what we give up when we accept our original, expansive definition of a computer.
 Up to now I've been promoting the "anti-realist" position, namely that computation is only defined in terms of its relation to us.
 We call certain objects in this world "computers" because there is a convenient and reliable mapping between their physical states and the abstract states of a Turing machine.
-Without an external observer present to call the object a computer, it's just a lump of matter obeying the laws of physics.
+Without an external observer present to call the object a computer, it's just a hunk of matter obeying the laws of physics.

 The problem is that surely the mind computes in some way.
-Isn't my brain computing something when a sequence of activations from my auditory nerve arrives at my brain and I determine that I am listening to a symphony of Haydn?
+When I think, it feels like I am computing *something*.
 But if that's so, what is the "observer" that is making the mapping from physical states to abstract states?
-We start to butt up against the [homunculus fallacy][22], in which we posit an "inner eye" of the mind that looks at the auditory cortex and interprets its activity as that of a computer.
+We start to run into the [homunculus fallacy][22], in which we posit an "inner eye" of the mind that looks at the auditory cortex and interprets its activity as that of a computer.
 But can the "inner eye" compute?
 If so, what is the external observer that is interpreting its activity as a computer?
 Since there is no definition of computation without reference to an external observer, a system in isolation cannot compute, which suggests that a conscious being cannot compute.
 Maybe parts of the brain can compute with respect to the mind, but no computation is possible in the mind taken as a whole.
 Unfortunately in arguing that consciousness is not computation, we end up struggling to imagine how the mind can compute anything at all. [[^11]]

 ## So what is consciousness then?